jonnonz1/nz-statute-book/acts/public/1982/official-information-act-1982.md

   (b) a body corporate which is incorporated outside New Zealand but which has a place of business in New Zealand.
 (3) Sections 12(3), 13 to 17, and 19 shall apply, with all necessary modifications, to a request made under subsection (1).
 (3A) Where any person is given access to personal information under this section, that person shall be advised of that person's right, under section 26, to request the correction of that information.
-(4) Nothing in this section requires, or imposes any responsibility on, any department or Minister of the Crown or organisation to compile files or data banks of personal information.
+(4) Nothing in this section requires, or imposes any responsibility on, any public service agency or Minister of the Crown or organisation to compile files or data banks of personal information.
 (5) Nothing in this section gives any person the right to be given access to any personal information about the person that is held by Public Trust or the Maori Trustee—
   (a) in their capacity as trustee within the meaning of the Trustee Act 1956; or (b) in any other fiduciary capacity.